01 of 10

 02 of 10

 Action figures in smaller scales (1:12 and 1:24) don't always have hands designed to grasp other items.
 Some come with changeable hands and arms, mainly to hold guns or knives, but there are simple adaptations you can make to give your figure a better grasp.
 First, try to choose a figure with an opposable finger and thumb.
 The hand on the female figure can easily hold items from sheets of paper to cookies and handbags, due to the way the hand is positioned partially opened.

 The male... figure's hand in this photograph will hold some items but may need to be repositioned slightly for more use.
 The easiest way to reposition fingers is to gently heat them with hot water or a heat or embossing gun to reposition individual fingers for a wider grasp.Continue to 3 of 10 below.

 Adjusting or Removing Flexible Costume Parts on Action Figures

-Many after market / yard sale action figures have damage to parts of their costume.
+Many after market/yard sale action figures have damage to parts of their costume.
 Action figures which have flexible plastic sections of costume can have those sections peeled off, often leaving useful full costumes in place beneath coats etc. This "Pirates of the Caribbean" figure has a flexible plastic jacket which can be removed in one piece for future use by peeling the jacket off the back of the figure.
-These flexible costume pieces can be slit up the sides to give more movement... to the figure where the costume restricts movement (in this case the figure's leg movements were restricted) or they can be completely peeled away as shown.Continue to 4 of 10 below.
+These flexible costume pieces can slit up the sides to give more movement to the... figure where the costume restricts movement (in this case the figure's leg movements were restricted) or they can be completely peeled away as shown.Continue to 4 of 10 below.

 04 of 10